palantir/gradle-docker/readme.md

 }
 ````

-Set the container name, and then optionally specify a Dockerfile path, any task
+Set the container name, and then optionally specify a Dockerfile, any task
 dependencies and file resources required for the Docker build.
 This plugin will
 automatically include outputs of task dependencies in the Docker build context.